p-adic Differential Operators on Automorphic Forms on Unitary Groups: The -adic differential operators

 \subsection{Analogue of the differential operators $\ciop$}

 We define $p$-adic differential operators

 in the same way as the $\ci$-differential operators $\ciop$, except that we replace $\splci$ and $\Omega(\ci)$ with $\splpa$ and $\Omega(\padic)$, respectively.
-Replacing all occurrences of $\ci$ with $\padic$ in the proof of Theorem \ref{impprop}, we see that all the properties of the $\ci$-operators given in Theorem \ref{impprop} also hold for the $p$-adic operators: \begin{thm} The $p$-adic differential operators satisfy the following properties. \begin{enumerate} \item{ for each positive integer $d$.} \item{ Associating the space of $p$-adic automorphic forms of weight $\rho\otimes \tau^f$ with
+Replacing all occurrences of $\ci$ with $\padic$ in the proof of Theorem \ref{impprop}, we see that all the properties of the $\ci$-operators given in Theorem \ref{impprop} also hold for the $p$-adic operators.
+One can construct operators $\paop^Z$ similarly to how one constructs the operators $\ciopo^Z$.
+The operators $\paop^Z$ have properties similar to those of $\ciopo^Z$.